kbase/kb_sdk/doc/kb_sdk_edit_module.md

     funcdef filter_contigs(string workspace_name, contigset_id contigset)
                 returns (FilterContigResults) authentication required;

 There a few things introduced here that are part of the KBase Interface Description Language (KIDL).
 First, we use `typedef` to define the structure of input/output parameters using the syntax:

     typedef [type definition] [TypeName]

 The type definition can either be another previously defined type name, a primitive type (string, int, float), a container type (list, mapping) or a structure.
 In this example we define a string named `contigset_id` and a structure named `FilterContigResults` with two integer fields named `contig_count` and `filtered_contig_count`.

 We can use any defined types as input/output parameters to functions.
 We define functions using the `funcdef` keyword in this syntax:

     funcdef method_name([input parameter list]]) returns ([output parameter list]);

 Optionally, as we have shown in the example, your method can require authentication by adding that declaration at the end of the method.
-In general, all your methods will require authentication.
+All methods that run in the Narrative will require authentication because they need to interact with a user's workpace).

-Make sure you pass in the *workspace_name* in the input parameters.
+If you will be loading or saving any data from the workspace, make sure you pass in the *workspace_name* in the input parameters.

 ```
     typedef structure {